 5. Messiaen and birding

-Olivier Messiaen considered himself to be as much an ornithologist as a composer.
+Finally in our survey of composers with unexpected hobbies was the composer Olivier Messiaen, who considered himself to be as much an ornithologist as a composer.
 Unlike most ornithologists though, he found a way of documenting his birdstudies in music.
 Over several expeditions he combed the French countryside for the songs of birds, finding ever more innovative ways of notating their idiosyncracies.
 What emerged was literally a musical catalogue: his Catalogue d’Oiseaux, a cycle of 13 pieces for piano solo written between 1956 and 1958, that used transcriptions of birdsong from over 80 different European bird species to evoke the landscape and birdlife of France.